ARRTOC: Adversarially Robust Real-Time Optimization and Control

 \section{Introduction}

-RTO is a critical task for the efficient operation of a process system.
-It allows optimal set-points to be found for the lower-level control layers in the process operation hierarchy while at the same time satisfying operating constraints.
-All of this must be handled in real-time due to changes in things such as equipment and costs amongst many other factors \cite{Seborg2011, Smith2016, Lakshmanan1988, Siirola1996, Pistikopoulos2021, Tsay2019}.
-However, compared to the lower-level control layers, there is typically significant time between executions of the RTO operation \cite{Tsay20192, Daoutidis2018}.
-Once the set-points are calculated, they are sent to the lower-level control layers, where the controllers pursue three primary objectives: set-point tracking, disturbance rejection and noise attenuation \cite{Seborg2011}.
-It is crucial to acknowledge that these three objectives inherently conflict with one another - A fundamental observation from linear control theory \cite{Ogata2009}.
-Notably, for nonlinear systems, these conflicts are further exacerbated, intensifying the challenges associated with achieving satisfactory control performance \cite{Khalil2014}.
-Nevertheless, all of these objectives must be adequately satisfied while at the same time ensuring the controller operates at a high enough frequency compared to the fastest dynamics acting on the system.
-Tight time-constraints are placed on the controller.
-Consequently, when designing controllers, a trade-off is usually sought in order to satisfy this constraint.
-For example, for MPC, while it may be possible to design a fully nonlinear MPC solution which is robust to certain disturbance and noise characteristics and other forms of uncertainty, this may not be practically implementable \cite{Paulson2020, Qin2003, Henson1998, Muske1993, Mayne2000}.
+Real-Time Optimization (RTO) is a critical task for the efficient operation of a process system.
+It allows optimal set-points to be found for the lower-level controllers in the process operation hierarchy while ensuring operational constraints are satisfied.
+All of this must be handled in real-time due to changes in costs and product specifications amongst other factors \cite{Siirola1996, Smith2016, Aydin2016, Navia2019, Patron2022, Daoutidis2024}.
+Once the set-points are calculated, they are sent to the lower-level control layers, where the controllers pursue three primary objectives: set-point tracking, disturbance rejection, and noise attenuation \cite{Seborg2011}.
+It is crucial to acknowledge that these three objectives inherently conflict with one another -- a fundamental observation from linear control theory \cite{Ogata2009}.
+Notably, for nonlinear systems, these conflicts are exacerbated, intensifying the challenges associated with achieving satisfactory control performance \cite{Khalil2014}.
+Despite this, all objectives must be adequately satisfied while ensuring the controller adheres to tight time constraints.
+Consequently, when designing controllers, a trade-off is usually sought.
+For example, for a Model Predictive Controller (MPC), while it may be possible to design a fully nonlinear MPC solution that is robust to certain disturbance and noise characteristics and other forms of uncertainty, this may not be practically implementable \cite{Paulson2020, Qin2003, Henson1998, Charitopoulos2021, Mayne2000}.